01binary/360-video-pipeline/README.md

 |Vertical Field of View|180|
 |Use Maximum Render Quality|off|

-## Encoding Flat Video
+## Encoding Projected Video

-360 videos cannot be posted on Instagram or displayed in older browsers, so sometimes I render a flat HD video from the first transcoding pass.

-To render a projected view of the video, I import the transcoded 5.2K footage into AfterEffects, then add the audio rendered from Premiere, and the original 2D Edit from AfterEffects where the titles were animated.
+360 videos cannot be posted on Instagram or displayed in older browsers.
+To render a projected view of the 360 video, I import the transcoded 5.2K footage into AfterEffects, then add the audio rendered from Premiere, and the original 2D Edit from AfterEffects where the titles were animated.

 If the titles were 3D, I duplicate the Blender file and change the camera back to a regular 2D camera, setting the output resolution to 1920x1080 and re-rendering.

 I use the same VR Comp Editor plug-in to add a 2D Edit on the transcoded video, and choose a better camera rotation if necessary, since viewers will no longer be able to rotate the camera.

 The titles and rendered audio go into the 2D Edit comp, then I can re-create any effects necessary to blend titles into the video and to fade the video out.
-Lastly I apply the same de-noiser plug-in(s) as I used in the second transcoding pass, but this time to a 2D composition.
-I use the Facebook HD preset (1920x1080O) to encode the final flat video.
+Lastly I apply the same de-noiser plug-in(s) as I used in the second transcoding pass, but this time to the 2D composition.
+I use the Facebook HD preset to encode the projected video:

 |Setting|Value|
 |-------|-----|